idaholab/moose/tutorials/darcy_thermo_mech/doc/content/systems/multiapps.md

 The name of the `MooseApp` derived application to run (e.g., "AnimalApp")

 `positions`\\
-List of 3D coordinates describing the offset of the sub-application into the physical space of the master application
+List of 3D coordinates describing the offset of the sub-application into the physical space of the main application

 `execute_on`\\
 Allows control when sub-applications are executed: INITIAL, LINEAR, NONLINEAR, TIMESTEP_BEGIN, TIMESTEP_END